 The waters here are very shallow, but the strong Atlantic wind brings waves that are great for surfing and kitesurfing.
 You will find the surf schools at the far end of the beach.
 Indeed, surfing and kite-surfing are top things to do in Essaouira.

-It’s a stunning place to visit for sunset.
+It’s a stunning place to watch an Essaouira sunset.
 The sun sets behind the fishing port when stood at the medina end of the main beach, and sets over the Atlantic when stood at the far end of the main beach.

 Things to do at Essaouira’s main beach

 There are sun loungers to rent for 25DH closer to the medina end of the beach.
 About half way along is a concrete football / basketball play area, as well as a small children’s playground with trampolines (10DH per child).
 The playground tends to only be open during school holidays and weekends.

 On the far end of the beach, away from the medina, is where you’ll find Essaouira’s beach activities, including surfing and kite surfing, plus camels and horses for riding.
 Please note the camels and horses are not permitted to be ridden along the main beach, and will instead head south towards Diabat.